FichteFoll/anitogether/README.md

 - Highlight anime with unwatched episodes
 - Highlight users that are behind compared to the "leader" (with the most episodes watched)
+- Save a list of previously entered user names for quick access

 ![Screenshot](./screenshot.png)